fbpx

 Few places get the swooning-hearts-in-eyes reaction of Paris.
-The love runs deep — with the quaint cafés, twinkling lights, and chic locals bringing the vibes and that extends to the famous foods in Paris.
+The love runs deep — with the quaint cafés, twinkling lights, and chic locals bringing the vibes that extend to the famous foods in Paris.

 From mouth-watering desserts to traditional dishes and street food, there are numerous ways for you to eat like a local when you travel to the City Of Lights.
-When I lived in Paris for culinary school, I spent a good deal of my time taste testing my way through the famous foods and here is my take on what you should eat.
+When I lived in Paris for culinary school, I spent a lot of my time taste-testing my way through the famous foods, and here is my take on what you should eat.

 More Than 20 Classic Foods To Eat in Paris

-All that said, we insist that everyone try classic French foods when in Paris especially if it’s your first time to France.
+All that said, we insist that everyone try classic French foods when in Paris, especially if it’s your first time in France.
 Here are the most classic famous foods in Paris and a few places to try them.

 Classic Parisian Bread